cylin007/RMT-dataset/README.md

 In our work, we demonstrated the relationship between average speed and RMT and used Pearson coefficient analysis to verify the negative correlation characteristics of the two.

-This can be extended to an indicator of transportation, such as confirming traffic congestion, etc.
+This can be extended to the indicators of transportation, such as determining traffic congestion.

 <img src="./Figure/spatial_correlation_and_pearson.png" alt="spatial_correlation_and_pearson" width=70%/>